CAST-Extend/com.castsoftware.aip.console.tools/aip-console-jenkins/README.md

 The Analyze step provides the following parameters :

 * *Application Name* (**required**): The name of the application for which the analysis will be run.
 * *Version Name*: The name of the version to Analyze. <u>If left blank</u>, the analyzed version will <u>be the latest Delivered Version</u>.
 If no new Delivered Version Exists, <u>it will use the Current Version</u>.
 * *Snapshot*: Whether Snapshots should be created after Analysis.
 * *Publish to Imaging*: Publish to Imaging if Imaging is configured with AIP Console
 * *Publish to the Health Dashboard* : When checked, consolidates snapshots and publishes data to the Health Dashboards.
   Checked by default.
 * *Module Generation Type*: How the module generation will be handled by AIP Console.
-Either "Full Content" (default), "Analysis Unit module" or "Technology Module".
+Either "Preserve Configured" ( default), or '"Full Content", "Analysis Unit module" or "Technology Module".
+  * **NOTE** Use Preserve Configured option to keep your existing module generation type unchanged..

 Under `Advanced Settings` you will find the following parameters :